AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 The specificity of a loop invariant in comparison to other assertions lies in the way it is handled for proof.
-The proof of a loop invariant is done in two steps: first the GNATprove checks that it holds in the first iteration of the loop, and then, it checks that it holds in an arbitrary iteration assuming it held in the previous one.
+The proof of a loop invariant is done in two steps: first GNATprove checks that it holds in the first iteration of the loop, and then, it checks that it holds in an arbitrary iteration assuming it held in the previous iteration.

-As an example, let us add a loop invariant to our ``Find`` function stating that the first element of ``A`` is not ``E``:
+As an example, let us add a loop invariant to the ``Find`` function stating that the first element of ``A`` is not ``E``:

 .. code:: ada spark-report-all